IntelliSOFT-Consulting/PSS-Insight-v2-Deployment/README.md

 # PSS-Insight-v2-Deployment

-Deployment scripts
+OS Architecture pre-requisite: **linux/amd64**

+**Deployment scripts**

-- The Docker compose files :  ```docker-compose.yaml```  and ```-docker-compose.yaml```  in either national or international folders can be started by running the following command:
+- The Docker compose files : ```docker-compose.yaml```  in either of the `national` or `international` folders can be started by running the following command:

 ```
 docker-compose up
 ```

 This will start all of the services in the Docker compose file.

-Note:
--   The Docker compose file and the .env file need to be in the same directory.
--   The .env file needs to have the environment variables defined.
--   The Docker compose file needs to have the correct image names and ports defined.
+**Bash Scripts**

+ 1. The script references the relevant Docker Compose files and Dockerfiles which are in the same directory as the script itself.
+To make the script file executable e.g: `national_script.sh` run `chmod +x national_script.sh`

 The Docker compose file can be stopped by running the following command: